cmw15004431816/cmw15004431816.github.io/docs/learning-record/markdown.md

 ## Supported color models

+> This feature is only available on GitHub, it will not work on MkDocs

 In issues, pull requests and discussions, you can call out colors within a sentence by using backticks.
 A supported color model within backticks will display a visualization of the color.

 ```